-Foreign PEPs, and also domestic PEPs assessed to present a higher ML/TF risk, must be subject to a minimum annual review.
-CDD information should be reviewed to ensure that it remains up to date and relevant.
+Non-Hong Kong PEPs, and also Hong Kong or international organisation PEPs assessed to present a higher ML/TF risk, must be subjected to a minimum annual review.
+CDD information must be reviewed to ensure that it remains up to date and relevant.